- Message from Co-directors

 Tamer Center for Social Enterprise at Columbia Business School

-The mission of the Tamer Center for Social Enterprise is to advance the understanding of how management can contribute to society and the environment and to develop the next generation of social enterprise leaders.
-We achieve this by supporting the creation and communication of new ideas by faculty and industry leaders, and the curricular and extra-curricular opportunities for Columbia University students in four key areas of focus.
+The mission of the Tamer Center for Social Enterprise is to educate leaders to use business tools, entrepreneurial skills, and management skills to address social and environmental challenges.
+We achieve this by supporting the creation and communication of new ideas, and by providing curricular and extra-curricular opportunities for Columbia University students in four key areas of focus.

-We have chosen four areas of particular focus — sustainability and the environment; international development; public and nonprofit management; and social entrepreneurship — to reflect our particular strengths and student interests.
+These four areas—sustainability and the environment; international development; public and nonprofit management; and social entrepreneurship—reflect our particular strengths and student interests.
 Overall, our goal is to be the pre-eminent generator of leadership—both people and ideas—in the world of social enterprise.

 A decade ago, social enterprise was a small collection of like-minded students who felt largely limited to a limited range of courses and extra-curricular activities to satisfy their interests.
 Today, we represent a dominant force within the School.
 There are over a dozen course offerings focused directly on social enterprise, and a wide range of extracurricular opportunities that satisfy the many interests that students wish to pursue.
 Over 600 students are involved in our clubs, and a rapidly growing number of prospective students identify social enterprise as one of their primary interests.